nayara/musicfy-app/README.md

 yarn install
 ```

-And run `yarn start:dev` command to start the application
+And run `yarn start:dev` command to start the application, after run, the browser should open in [http://localhost:3000](http://localhost:3000).

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.